owengage/fastnbt/fastnbt/README.md

 * All these crates support serialization and deserialization with serde.
-* They are not interoperable with eachother due to requiring custom handling of NBT Array types.
+* They are not interoperable with each other due to requiring custom handling of NBT Array types.
-* They all handle Minecraft's (actually Java's) specialised Unicode.
+* They all handle Minecraft's (actually Java's) specialized Unicode.
 * quartz and fastnbt support borrowing from the underlying bytes being deserialized.
 * fastnbt's `Value` type can round-trip deserialize-serialize NBT arrays.
-The other crates have value types as well, they may also rount-trip correctly.
+The other crates have value types as well, they may also round-trip correctly.

   Honestly, they all seem like good options!